How they’re a danger – and why use a mosquito misting system

 4. Find out what you can do to protect your family

 The same tips as always will help protect your family and friends.
-Be sure to use bug-repellant spray when spending time outside, especially for those at greater risk.
+Be sure to use the bug-repellant spray when spending time outside, especially for those at greater risk.

 Always remove any standing bodies of water in your yard.
 That means bird baths, kiddie pools, and any still water source that can be a breeding ground for these dangerous pests.
 But even when you do your part, dumping out water can only go so far.
 If you live near mangrove marshes or your neighbors fail to take care of their standing water issues, your yard is still susceptible.